szymonhab/django-tests/testapi/readme.rst

 To run project locally, please ensure that the newest version of docker and docker-compose is installed and run `make server`

+Project tests can be run by writing `pytest` in docker container after `make bash` command.